Product thinking

 Now imagine a customer escalation.
 A customer wants an exception.

-A Q&A machine can summarize the customer history, agreement terms, past support issues, and previous commitments.
-An agentic assistant can draft a response, schedule a follow-up, and create an escalation ticket.
+An answer tool can summarize the customer history, agreement terms, past support issues, and previous commitments.
+A task assistant can draft a response, schedule a follow-up, and create an escalation ticket.

 The harder judgment is whether to grant the exception, refuse it, or offer a temporary workaround.
 Granting the exception may preserve trust but create precedent.
 Refusing may protect the product boundary but damage the relationship.
 A workaround may buy time but add support burden or fragment the roadmap.

-A system like this could compare those paths, surface the second-degree consequences, and ask the human to make the tradeoff-aware decision.
-It would then propagate the decision into the customer message, internal notes, follow-up owner, support guidance, and any policy or roadmap implication.
+A system like this could compare those paths, show the downstream consequences, and ask the human to make the decision with the tradeoff in view.
+It would then carry the decision into the customer message, internal notes, follow-up owner, support guidance, and any policy or roadmap implication.
 Later, it would track whether the decision helped or created new cost.

 I would not want the system to hide the value judgment.
 Whose trust matters?
 Which precedent is acceptable?
 How much support burden is worth carrying?
 Those are human questions.

-Expense approvals: repeated work may be a design smell
+Expense approvals: repeated work may point to a design problem

 Expense approvals are a small example, but useful.
 Batch approving low-risk expenses saves time.
-A Q&A machine can explain the expense policy.
-An agentic assistant can approve obvious cases, reject incomplete ones, and ask for missing receipts.
+An answer tool can explain the expense policy.
+A task assistant can approve obvious cases, reject incomplete ones, and ask for missing receipts.

 But the high-leverage move may be different.
 The repeated approvals may exist because the policy is unclear.
 People may be asking for approval because they do not trust their interpretation.
 Managers may be approving the same category every week, which means the organization has accidentally turned policy ambiguity into recurring coordination labor.